breadoliveoilsalt/breadoliveoilsalt.github.io/_posts/2019-10-01-ruby-getting-argumentative.markdown

 ...you might be at least able to make certain assumptions, like:

-* `before_action` is a method that is being called; stylistically the developer is not wrapping the arguments in parentheses
+* `before_action` is a method that is being called; stylistically the developer is not wrapping the arguments in parentheses.

 * In the Rails context, a developer usually relies on `#before_action` to execute certain helper methods.
 In this case, the helper method would be `#check_if_signed_in`.
 But what might be happening under the hood of `#before_action` is that it is accepting a symbol argument that `#before_action` interpolates into a string.
 It might then use a metaprogramming method to ensure that the actual method `#check_if_signed_in` is executed when appropriate.

 * `#before_action` accepts an additional argument after `:check_if_signed_in`; that is, the second argument `only: [:edit, :update, :destroy]`.
 The `only:` tells us that this is a keyword argument.
-Because the second argument is not needed in the Rails context, the method signature might provide that its placeholder variable is an optional argument with a default value provided, or it might be a variable argument.
+Because this second argument is not needed in the Rails context, the method signature might provide that its placeholder variable is an optional argument with a default value, or it might be a variable argument.

 Of course, without examining the code base and the actual method signature for `#before_action`, we can't be sure about the assumptions above.
-But at least , but at least we might hav is actually being passed to `#before_action` is a symbol that `before_action`gk f you pass `:check_if_signed_in` to `before_action`, may sound to method or something else you have created in your own code,
+But hopefully understanding the different types of variables that a Ruby method can accept gives us a starting point for thinking about how `#before_action` works, what arguments we can pass to it, and how to pass the arguments to it.